-Contrary to popular belief, blonde doesn’t look good on every woman.
-Just like black can wash out pale skin tones, a platinum all over blonde will look its best on medium skin tones – that is, if you want a natural look.
+Contrary to popular belief, a blonde doesn’t look good on every woman.
+Just like black can wash out pale skin tones, a platinum all-over blonde will look its best on medium skin tones – that is, if you want a natural look.
 Ask your stylist for help if you’re unsure.

 Because of the strong chemicals in bleach, not only will your hair dry out, but the way a hair normally behaves will change as well.

-For example, if your hair is normally super curly, expect those to straighten out.
+For example, if your hair is normally super curly, expect it to straighten out.
 For best results, use plenty of moisturizing hair products to protect hair cuticles.

 Just like a manicure after several weeks, bleaching hair requires regular maintenance.
 After a while, its color will become less bright and vibrant, especially if you spend a lot of time in the sun.